 Students enrolled on at least a half-time basis (at least three credits) in an eligible program may apply for Federal Work Study, Federal Direct Stafford Student Loan and Direct Plus Loan for Graduate Students.
 Teaching fellowships, teaching assistantships and research assistantships are also available to graduate students.
 Application for assistantships must be made to the Graduate & Continuing Education Services (GCES).

 - Required Documents For Aid Applicants

 - All graduate students applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
-The University's Title IV School Code to be uses on the FAFSA is 003384.

 - Grade Level and Loan Eligibility for Graduate Students

 - The grade level maximum for Graduate students in the Direct Unsubsidized Stafford Loan is $20,500.